avikde/avikde.github.io/_posts/2024-12-22-hybrid-averaging.md

 As the slide suggests, the referenced symmetry is not merely a property of the resulting trajectory, but a property of the dynamics itself (i.e. the dynamics $$\dot x = f(x, u)$$ exhibits [symmetry](https://en.wikipedia.org/wiki/Even_and_odd_functions) with respect to various components).
 This has exciting connections to [Hamiltonian mechanics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) and [Noether's theorem](https://en.wikipedia.org/wiki/Noether%27s_theorem) that beg further exploration.

 As annotated on the slide, the "symmetric" hopping trajectory in bold in the bottom right figure can be distinguished from all the asymmetric trajectories.
 These simply correspond to being on the "neutral" set in our nomenclature above, or not, respectively.
 Putting all this together, when the dynamics are averaged at a neutral limit cycle, the dynamics are greatly simplified (intuitively, [odd functions](https://en.wikipedia.org/wiki/Even_and_odd_functions) integrate out), giving us a great degree of analytical simplification.
-This project only scratched the surface, but we applied this idea to [Minitaur vertical hopping](/vertical-hopper-compositions) in a sequel.

 _The [paper](https://journals.sagepub.com/doi/full/10.1177/0278364918756498) corresponding to this article was published in 2018._